keithnelson062/cse314hw0/README.md

  1. Open `hw0.py`
  2. Skim the `Faker` documentation and write a script that generates 1000 unique first names.
 Seed the data with your student ID.
  3. Commit your code.
- 4. Now, add some code that creates a file named `fake_data.csv'.
+ 4. Now, add some code that creates a file named `fake_data.csv`.
+This CSV file should contain a column for fake first names, last names, addresses, and phone numbers.
 I suggest using Python's built-in `csv` module or installing Pandas and using the `.to_csv` function.
-The `csv` route might be quicker, easier and more "Pythonic."
-However, now is as good of a time as any to start getting acquainted with Pandas if you are not already familiar.
+The `csv` route would be quicker, easier and more "Pythonic."
+On the other hand, now is as good of a time as any to start getting acquainted with Pandas if you are not already familiar.
 Commit your code again -- I expect at least two commits out of this step.

 ## Submit your code for grading
 Your code is ready for grading!